Job Search and Networking

 Using Social Media in your Job Search

-- LinkedIn Profile Tips provides an overview of the basics of a LinkedIn profile and what to include.
+- LinkedIn Profile Checklist and Tip Sheet provides an overview of the basics of a LinkedIn profile and what to include.

 - Use LinkedIn as a networking tool to build your professional connections Networking Effectively Using LinkedIn.